 In April 2020, the Board reconstituted the Remuneration Committee as a Remuneration and Nomination Committee.
-The terms of reference of the Remuneration Committee were therefore amended to incorporate also the functions delegated to it in its capacity as a Nomination Committee.
 The Board was of the view that considering the size of the Company it was more practical to have one Committee as opposed to two separate committees.